Why Use a Schedule 40 Pipe Cap in Piping Systems

 Oudi: Your Trusted Partner for High-Quality Steel Pipes & Fittings

-Since 1998, Cangzhou Oudi Pipe Manufacture Co., Ltd. is the biggest company in China that makes pipe parts, valves, and flanges out of carbon steel.
-Our company is in the "China fitting" industrial zone of Mengcun Hui Autonomous County.
+Since 1998, Cangzhou Oudi Pipe Manufacture Co., Ltd. has been the biggest company in China that makes pipe parts, valves, and flanges out of carbon steel.
+Our company is in the "China Fitting" industrial zone of Mengcun Hui Autonomous County.
 It has high-tech production tools and a lot of technical know-how.
 We are experts at making parts out of carbon steel, stainless steel, and alloy steel that meet American, Japanese, German, and British standards.
 We make 16,000 tons of high-quality goods every year, so we can give a wide range of goods.
 Our ISO9001:2000 approval and strict quality control methods show that we care about quality.
 For more information or inquiries, please contact us at oudi-04@oudiguandao.com.

 References